-From The New York Times to The Condé Nast Traveler magazine, Galway has been voted the 'friendliest' and 'most charming' city by a number of global publications.
+From Lonely Planet to The New York Times, Galway has been voted the 'friendliest' and 'most charming' city by a number of global publications.
 Galway really is a place like no other.
 Set on the Wild Atlantic Way, on the broad sweep of Galway Bay, Galway is as distinctive as it is beautiful.
 From this position on the Atlantic edge of Europe, NUI Galway has a proud history of reaching out and connecting with the world.
 Galway casually combines the energy of a young and diverse population, with the authenticity of a place steeped in history and tradition.
 We are renowned as a place where arts and culture are celebrated, reinterpreted and shared with the world.
 But don't just take our word for it!

 The Galway feature goes on to describe our city as being "Welcoming and walkable and filled to the brim with old-fashioned pubs and excellent seafood restaurants, scenic Galway may be Ireland’s most charming city," says its author, Nell McShane Wulfhart."

 Galway is the World’s Friendliest City!
 Butdon’t just take our word for it – US magazine Travel + Leisure ranked us as the friendliest city in the world.
 Time and time again, Galway is listed among the most charming and welcoming places on earth!